Characters who are or who come from a world of Aliens, Machines, Humanoid-Animals, Entities, or some type of Creature.

 There was another Lensman film that was turned into a short TV Mimi series.
 But it rebooted or retold the storyline again but it wasn't nearly as good as this one.
 It felted very rushed and toned down.

 The Lensman was loosely based on a series of books of the same name... but I have to say that I hate how some people try making those books out to be a masterpiece when they compare it to the film... there not.
 I'm not saying that the anime film is a masterpiece, but the books are nothing special at all.
 Not only is the science in the first book outdated today, it was outdated when it was written and that's only part of the problem.
-The first book comes across like a Michael Bay film.
+The books are simply not good.

 This is one of those anime films that gets labeled as a Star Wars and the Green Lantern corps clone.
 Ok, that's fair to say, but did everyone just forget the fact that Star Wars is not an original idea with it's story and characters???
 A team of space police or warriors isn't exactly DC's original idea either.
 Lucas borrowed or ripped off (whatever you want to call it) from several different books, films, TV series, religions, and mythologies.
 But I guess since Lucas admits this, it gives him a free pass.